balionis-arvydas/balionis-java/README.md

 8. balionis-docker1      - spike how to use docker
 9. balionis-docker2      - spike for java app run by python launcher with builds pushed into docker hub. uses maven to build.
 10. balionis-java4       - spike for ICE sandbox (gradle, Mockito, logback);
-10. balionis-java5       - spike for GS sandbox;
+11. balionis-java5       - spike for GS sandbox;
+11. balionis-aws1        - spike for AWS lambdas;
 99. balionis-docs        - last projects napkings...